-The Finance Authority has retained Western Financial Group, LLC, a wholly-owned subsidiary of PFM Financial Advisors LLC ("WFG"), as municipal advisor in connection with the preparation of this Official Statement and with respect to the issuance of the Series 2018B Bonds.
-WFG was recently acquired by, and is a wholly-owned subsidiary of, PFM Financial Advisors LLC.
-WFG is an independent advisory firm and is not engaged in the business of underwriting, trading or distributing municipal securities or other public securities.
+The Finance Authority has retained PFM Financial Advisors LLC ("PFM") as municipal advisor in connection with the preparation of this Official Statement and with respect to the issuance of the Series 2019B Bonds.
+PFM is an independent advisory firm and is not engaged in the business of underwriting, trading or distributing municipal securities or other public securities.